erikdesjardins/webpack-rollup-loader/README.md

 ## Usage

 **Note:** This loader must only be applied once to the entry module.
 If it is applied to all `.js` files, basically anything can happen.
-Modules may be duplicated, Webpack may fail to terminate, and cryptic errors will likely be generated.
+Modules may be duplicated, Webpack may fail to terminate, cryptic errors may be generated.

 Also, make sure that Babel is not transpiling ES6 imports to CommonJS with the `transform-es2015-modules-commonjs` plugin.